 - Irritable Gbolade

 - Pessimistic Gbolade

-- Money Gbolade
+- Productive Gbolade

 - Confident and Social Gbolade

 These are some of my commonest states.
-Naming them help me know what state my mind is in, or, if you like, who is in charge at the moment, and then I decide whether to fire and replace the boss if he doesn’t fit the job description.
+Naming them help me know what state my mind is in, or, if you like, who is in charge at the moment, and then I decide whether to fire and replace the boss if he doesn’t fit the current job description.